goforher/Open-CK/script/README-EN.md

-We provide three scripts: `csv2npy.py` for converting CSV files to NP arrays, `readData.py` for reading NP arrays, and `imgshow.py` for visualizing NP arrays.
+We provide three scripts:

+- `csv2npy.py`: Converts CSV files to NP files
+- `readData.py`: Reads NP files
+- `imgshow.py`: Visualizes NP files

-The main Python dependencies involved are: `numpy`, `matplotlib`, and `pandas`.
+The main Python dependencies include: `numpy`, `matplotlib`, and `pandas`.

-If you need to use these scripts, simply change the file paths and directory paths as needed.
+If you need to use these scripts, simply modify the file paths and directory paths as needed.